 Sam is a Brooklyn-based illustrator.

 He has worked with celebrities, publications, and corporations worldwide.
-His work and clients range from magazine covers and editorial illustrations for Game Informer, Variety, Rolling Stone, Der Spiegel, Smithsonian, Gawker, and the Wall Street Journal, promotional and advertising imagery for National Geographic, Angry Birds, FX Network, Cinemax, Bioware, Gearbox Software, and Tomb Raider, among others, conceptual art for the game industry, cover art and branding for the music industry with music labels such as Universal, Warner, EMI, Def Jam, album art for Janelle Monáe, Wale, Waka Flocka Flame, Ty Dolla Sign, Cash Cash, Childish Gambino, and Logic, movie posters for Sundance winning Best Documentaries and Bollywood films, Theatre posters and key art for The Broadway release of Tony-award winning plays such as A Long Day's Journey Into Night and All The Way as well as personally commissioned artwork and private portraiture for celebrities, athletes, and Fortune 500 CEOs, medical illustrations for The American Association of Cancer Research, with tour bus wraps, stage design, merchandise, book covers, websites, logos, advertising concepts, and everything in between.
+His work and clients range from magazine covers and editorial illustrations for Game Informer, Variety, Rolling Stone, Der Spiegel, Smithsonian, Gawker, and the Wall Street Journal, promotional and advertising imagery for Progressive, National Geographic, Angry Birds, Netflix, FX Network, Cinemax, Bioware, Gearbox Software, and Tomb Raider, among others, conceptual art for the game industry, cover art and branding for the music industry with music labels such as Universal, Warner, EMI, Def Jam, album art for Janelle Monáe, Wale, Waka Flocka Flame, All Time Low, Ty Dolla Sign, Cash Cash, Childish Gambino, and Logic, movie posters for Sundance winning Best Documentaries and Bollywood films, Theatre posters and key art for The Broadway release of Tony-award winning plays such as A Long Day's Journey Into Night and All The Way as well as personally commissioned artwork and private portraiture for celebrities, athletes, and Fortune 500 CEOs, medical illustrations for The American Association of Cancer Research, with tour bus wraps, stage design, merchandise, book covers, websites, logos, advertising concepts, and everything in between.

 His work has been featured on PBS, Yahoo, Imagine FX, Complex, Forbes, NME, Pitchfork, Maxim, The Daily Dot and MTV.
 His technique is built off of classical oil-painting training -- translated to the fast-paced digital world.